Chapter Three (1777-1792): "give beauty & granduer to the pile"

 Until 1789, George Washington achieved his world wide fame without the backdrop of any architecture much out of the ordinary.
 He gave up his command of the army at the small Senate chamber in the Maryland State House in Annapolis.
 He presided over the Constitutional Convention at the serviceable main room of the Pennsylvania State House.

 A man who would turn out to be one of the first arbiters of taste in the new country, the painter and playwright William Dunlap, who was then 23 years old, captured the living moment on April 30, 1789, when thanks to L'Enfant, Washington's greatness was framed by architecture.
 He took the oath of office on a balcony that led into the senate chamber and over looked the street.
 Dunlap thought the balcony was “made sacred” by the inauguration.
-Later, the president's secretary informed L'Enfant that Martha Washington wanted L'Enfant to give her a tour of Federal Hall.(10)
+Later, the president's secretary informed L'Enfant that Martha Washington wanted L'Enfant to give her a tour of Federal Hall.(7)

 In 1789, congress began debating legislation to fulfill its Constitutional obligation to create a capital for the federal government.
 The debate over where to put the capital made no difference to L'Enfant.
 In September 1789, he wrote to the president asking for the chance to draw a plan for the new capital “on such a Scale as to leave room for that aggrandisement & embellishment which the increase of the wealth of the Nation will permit it to pursue at any period however remote....”
-Then he also asked for a career.
+He also asked for a career.

 The Confederation congress had created the office of Surveyor of the United States.
 L'Enfant asked to be appointed Engineer of the United States.
 He pointed out that he was the only member of the army's old engineering corps still in the United States.
 He offered to design and build fortifications to protect the coast.
 Then he pointed out “that the sciences of Military and civil architecture are so connected as to render an Engineer Equally serviceable in time of peace as in war by the employment of his abilities in the internal improvemen⟨ts⟩ of the Country.”
 All to say, he could design the public buildings in the new capital.
-The president did not reply to letters begging for a job.(11)
+The president did not reply to letters begging for a job.(8)

-In July, congress passed the Residence Act of 1790 that empowered the president to put the ten mile square federal district somewhere along a 110 miles stretch of the Potomac River.
-The plan of a city inside the district as well as the designs of the Capitol and other public buildings were entirely up to the president.(12) The State of Maryland put up $72,000 in seed money.
+In July, after a year of plotting and acrimonious debate, congress passed the Residence Act of 1790 that empowered the president to put the ten mile square federal district somewhere along an 110 miles stretch of the Potomac River.
+The plan of a city inside the district as well as the designs of the Capitol and other public buildings were entirely up to the president.(9) The State of Maryland put up $72,000 in seed money.
 Virginia promised to pitch in with $120,000.
 As long as he didn't ask congress to appropriate money, the president had complete control.
 He had to appoint three commissioners to procure the land but did not need the Senate's advice and consent.
+On January 22, 1791, the president announced the site of the federal district and appointed the three commissioners, Governor Johnson, Congressman Daniel Carroll of Rock Creek, another Marylander, and David Stuart, a politically savvy Virginia doctor married to Eleanor Calvert Custis, Martha Washington's widowed daughter-in-law.
 He decided on the site of the federal district before he appointed the commissioners.
 He decided on the site of the federal city before they had their first meeting.
+In February, the president sent Andrew Ellicott to survey and mark the boundaries of the new district.
+In March 1791, he sent L'Enfant to Georgetown to make a plan for the federal capital to be built just across Rock Creek and stretching to the Eastern Branch or Anacostia River to the east.
+That winter, congress had its first short session and in a matter of a few weeks the president went to check on L'Enfant's progress.(10)

 32. The Plan